HongshengHu/membership-inference-via-backdooring/README.md

 * For Location-30, please first dowanlad it from [here](https://drive.google.com/drive/folders/1OaUMIbuMW4I0ajUi7-o6bGtw1W_seBUp?usp=sharing), and then put it in the "data" subfolder of the "Location" folder
 * For Purchase-100, please first dowanlad it from [here](https://drive.google.com/drive/folders/1FBJ6c8v9pM9kO1tX19ccmd3noZRC2JBh?usp=sharing), and then put it in the "data" subfolder of the "Purchase" folder

-# Experiments on CIFAR-10 datasets
+# Experiments on CIFAR-10 dataset
 ## Train a clean model
 ```python
 python train_clean.py --gpu-id 0 --checkpoint 'checkpoint/benign_model'